Fill your College Details

 • Documenting Requirements and Design: This confirms that clear and detailed documentation is created during each phase.

-• Validating Phase Completion: It confirms that each phase (such as design or testing) is completed and validated before moving to the next, which helps avoid skipped steps and mistakes.
+• Validating Phase Completion: This ensures that the phase such as design or testing has been completed and validated before entering the next phase thus preventing any steps and mistakes being missed.

 2. Agile Development